-This article provides a comprehensive introduction to the technical layers that comprise a DApp and the services that support their development, for those who are beginning to develop a DApp.
+This article provides a comprehensive introduction to the technical layers comprising a DApp and the services supporting their development for those beginning to develop a DApp.

 The three technology stacks that make up a DApp

-As a prerequisite, the technology layers that make up a DApp can be divided into the following three categories.
+The technology layers that make up a DApp can be divided into the following three categories as a prerequisite.

 - Smart contracts

 - Backend (server)